Tonyx97/LuaSimple/README.md

   // if you want to store the function, please use std::move
   // NOTE: keep in mind, you have to keep the reference so lua_fn isn't destroyed.
   // there are move operators overloaded to handle this properly so you must use std::move

+  // 'call' in lua_fn also supports single and multiple returns
   //
   fn.call(1234);
 });